When you reach for a glass of water from your faucet, you might hesitate and consider if water from the tap is safe to drink.

 Do They Have the Cleanest Tap Water?

-San Francisco’s tap water is clean, and they can feel proud of having one of the only water source in America that don’t require treatment.
+San Francisco's tap water is clean, and they can feel proud of having one of the only water sources in America that requires minimal treatment.
 The fact that they still treat that water should show how clean it is.
 Plus, the San Francisco area has had no recent violations in water quality.

 However, whether it’s the cleanest in the United States is up for debate.
 It’s hard to say who has the purest water, and it will rely partially on personal preferences.